danielharrell/open-eyes-lect-2017-18/Open.md

 we say our eyes are open, to mean we are awake.
 But why say this of our eyes, and not our eyelids, which we might call "open" more literally?
-To use the word for our eyes may be figurative; but it captures how we seem to see *through* our eyes, to a whole world outside us---as if our eyes *were* open, even transparent. <!-- This reaching out should be used in a transition paragraph later.--> To ask about the
+To use the word for our eyes may be figurative.
+But it captures how we seem to see *through* our eyes, to a whole world outside us---as if our eyes *were* open, even transparent. <!-- This reaching out should be used in a transition paragraph later.--> To ask about the